Hotel Review: Sheraton Erie Bayfront Hotel — Bay Views, Renovated Rooms & A Waterfront Finale

 • Hotel Review: Sheraton Erie Bayfront Hotel — Bay Views, Renovated Rooms & A Waterfront Finale

 Ending a road trip at the right hotel is everything — and this one seriously delivered.
-The Sheraton Erie Bayfront Hotel in Erie, Pennsylvania was the final stop on our Epic Summer 2025 road trip, and it was also part two of my hosted stay after spending the night next door at the Courtyard Erie Bayfront.
+This Sheraton Erie Bayfront review covers the final stop on our Epic Summer 2025 road trip: a hosted waterfront stay at the Sheraton Erie Bayfront Hotel in Erie, Pennsylvania, right after spending the night next door at the Courtyard Erie Bayfront.

 This Sheraton is known as the area’s first waterfront hotel, and since my parents stayed here years ago before the renovations, we were all excited to see what the updated rooms looked like now.
 Plus… it’s located inside the Bayfront Landing complex — a whole mini travel zone with meeting space, two hotels, restaurants, and enough to do that (as Ryan Johnson put it) you can “park your car and never leave for days.”